soshial/xdxf_makedict/format_standard/xdxf_description.md

     The following tags are allowed inside `<ar></ar>` tag.
     1. `<k>` A "key phrase", that is written inside `<k>` tag is a sequence of letters/ideograms which a correspondent word article is identified with.
         Each article may contain more than one key phrase, but always at least one.
-If there are more than one `<k>`, DS should display all key-phrases. that are assigned to the article, no matter which key-phrase a user was looking for.
+If there are more than one `<k>`, DS must display all key-phrases. that are assigned to the article, no matter which key-phrase a user was looking for.
 Developers of DS should make sure that convenient search through all keys is possible (with disregarding diacritics, wildcards and so on).
         *Notice*, that if it's not possible to merge two articles into one article because of key phrases, then there could be several different articles with identical key-phrases (but different article bodies).
 For example:

         ```xml